EternityForest/THUNDERWARS/README.md

   - **Essential physical tabs** in your Field Book
   - Timed electronic reminders

+"Implementation Intentions" of the form "When X I will Y" are considered by some to be highly useful for replacing old habits and forming new ones, but they do not guarantee the level of reachability needed for critical tasks.

+Use them, but also be aware than anyone can just about anything at any time, and take measures to keep track of what matters.

 No critical item should ever “float” without a path from a root — otherwise it becomes *unreachable* and effectively lost.

 **Why:** This ensures nothing important disappears into the cracks, no matter how chaotic life gets.